Eduard-Prokhorikhin/ServerDocs/docs/services.md

 To configure dashy you can use the interactive [demo tool](https://demo.dashy.to/) (or to get a .ylm file to start with).
 Or configure your instance directly in your dashy instance (web editor).

-I will be utilizing [Glances](#glances) for nice system monitoring widgets on my dashboard.

 Final result:
 ![img](/img/dashy.png)